UX Design - Task 1a & 1b

 primary research data from the chosen topic.
 The user interview

-They need to define the target group to conduct the user
+personas.
+They need to define the target group to conduct the

-process and data collection from the targeted users that will be
+of process and data collection from the targeted users that will

-with several steps that will be discussed in class.
+starting with several steps that will be discussed in

 Students are required to prepare a comprehensive document of the